Explainer: When will North Korea test a nuclear weapon?

 If North Korea resumes nuclear testing, it could include development of smaller warheads meant for battlefield use - not attacking cities - and designed to fit on short-range missiles such as the one tested last weekend, analysts said.

-The most recent flurry of missile tests involved units meant to operate tactical nuclear weapons, according to North Korean state media.
+The most recent flurry of missile tests involved units meant to operate tactical nuclear weapons, including a pair of "strategic" cruise missiles launched on Wednesday, according to North Korean state media.

 Smaller devices could also allow North Korea to fit multiple warheads on one ICBM, allowing a single missile to strike several targets and complicate missile defence.